Computer Security and Protection

 Plan B.

 Download, install, update and run Malwarebytes, if you can.
 The virus might prevent it.
 Toe-rag virus writers are scared of Malwarebytes and will try to nobble it or stop you from downloading, installing, updating or running it.
 That means it is serious.
 If it crashes during the scan, you might get a glimpse of a filename that caused it for a moment.
 I once had a glimpse of a font file when my work PC was infected.
 It turned out to be about 30MB, which was far larger than any other font file.
 It might have come in on a document.
 Deleting it and running anti-virus appeared to cure the problem.
-An alternative is McAfee Tools Stinger for an Emergency Antivirus Check.
-It does not install anything on the computer, which gives you an edge if it usually crashes within minutes.
-It is an effective stand-alone program for emergencies and won't conflict with existing anti-virus programs.
+An alternative was McAfee Tools Stinger for an emergency antivirus check but is no longer available.
+It was an effective stand-alone program for emergencies.
+Microsoft Safety Scanner might be worth a go.

 Plan C.